 FA Welfare Officer Workshop (WOW)

 FA Welfare Officer Training is a mandatory course for all Welfare Officer’s.
-Eligibility criteria to attend a WOW require applicants to have completed a Safeguarding Children course and have a valid FA CRC disclosure.
+Eligibility criteria to attend a WOW require applicants to have completed a Safeguarding Children course and have a valid FA Disclosure and Barring Check (DBS).

 Each youth league and club must have at least one fully certificated Welfare Officer in place as this is a mandatory requirement of the affiliation process within youth football.
 Many leagues and clubs have more than one welfare officer in post to share the role and responsibility – as a rule of thumb it is common to see one Welfare Officer to every four teams within a club.